gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 Systems detection results
 -------------------------

-Different types of output files are provided, human-readable files ".txt", and tabulated files ".tsv".
+Different types of output files can be generated, human-readable files ".txt", and tabulated files ".tsv".
 For the latter, headers are provided with the content of the lines in the file.

-  * :ref:`best_solution.tsv<best_solution_tsv>` - This file contains the **best solution found by MacSyFinder** in terms of systems detected, under the form of a per-component, tabulated report file.
+  * :ref:`best_solution.tsv<best_solution_tsv>` - This file contains the **best solution found by MacSyLib** in terms of systems detected, under the form of a per-component, tabulated report file.
 A **solution** consists in a set of compatible systems (no components' overlap allowed).
     If multiple solutions showed a maximal score, a :ref:`ranking <sort_eqt_best_solution>` is established.